BJB-Team/TechFind/README.md

 ### **Statement of Purpose**

 The purpose of the TechFind application is to link IT positions with candidates with those skills.
-Say goodbye to Junior Dev roles seeking 10 years experience in .NET.
+Say goodbye to Junior Dev roles seeking 10 years experience in .NET roles.

 ### **Wireframes**

+Here are the initial wireframes for the TechFind application.

+Page one in Desktop and on the mobile:

+Page one in Desktop and on the mobile:

+ect....

 ### **Target Audience**

+The target audience for this application are

 ### **Functionality**